 Children with a tree nut allergy must avoid that tree nut and all products containing that type of tree nut.
-Children with a tree nut allergy also must avoid anything containing traces of ingredients containing that tree nut.
 There is a potential of tree nut products having cross-contact other tree nuts and with peanuts.
-For this reason, your child's doctor may advise you to avoid all tree nuts and peanuts.
+Talk with your child's doctor to find out if you should avoid all tree nuts and peanuts.

 Always read the entire ingredient label to look for the names of the tree nut(s) you need to avoid.
 Tree nut ingredients may be within the list of the ingredients.
 Or tree nuts could be listed in a “contains” statement beneath the list of ingredients.
 Examples are "contains walnut" or "contains almond."
 This is required by the federal Food Allergen Labeling and Consumer Protection Act (FALCPA).
 Learn more about the U.S. food allergen labeling law.

 FALCPA requires that all packaged foods regulated by the FDA must list the common names of tree nuts clearly on the ingredient label if it contains tree nuts.
 Advisory statements such as “may contain hazelnuts” or “made in a facility with tree nuts” are voluntary.
 Advisory statements are not required by any federal labeling law.
 Discuss with your doctor if you may eat products with these labels or if you should avoid them.